Minefix049/Waste-Disposal-Optimization/README.md

 A critical component of our methodology is the collection of accurate and comprehensive data regarding Shengsi island's geography, infrastructure and wate generation patters.
 To achieve this, we have emplyed the services of Gaode, a leading provider of mapping and location-based services in china.
 We find out the latitude and longitude coordinates of exisitng collection centers on Gaode Map.
 We also define the polygons to represent operational coverage areas of each collection centers.
 Moreover we use polygon serach methods provided by Gaode API to collect the data of residential facilities in each operation coverage area.
 We also use Gaode API to compute the distance matrix of location candidates.

 ### Utilizating Existing Collection Centers
 Our methodology is based on utilizating existing waste collection centers on Shengsi Island.
-We used real coordinates of these centers to accurately divide the island into sectors and making sure that each sector is efficiently served.
+We use real coordinates of these centers to accurately divide the island into sectors and mak sure that each sector is efficiently served.
 These sectors are delineated based on the operational coverage of each collection center, using polygon coordinates to define their geographical boundaries precisely.

 ### Collection and Analysis of Residential Area Data
 The estimation of waste generation begins with a comprehensive collection of data on residential areas within each defined sector.
 Through the Gaode polygon search API, we gather detailed information on residential units, employing specific keywords to ensure a thorough identification of all relevant residential entities.
 This method allows for an accurate representation of the residential landscape within each sector.